 Affordable and functional

-The Amazon 2nd Generation Echo is a great smart speaker for most people.
-The audio quality is fairly decent (definitely not HomePod-quality but not bad), and it's fully integrated with your Amazon account.
+The Amazon 4th Generation Echo is a great smart speaker for most people.
+The audio quality is pretty good (definitely not HomePod-quality but not bad), and it's fully integrated with your Amazon account.
 You can use Alexa and tell her to play music from a variety of streaming services, including Apple Music and Amazon Music, add items to your shopping list, tell her to turn on your smart home devices, and more.
 There are hundreds of Skills available to customize Alexa to do what you want.

 We may earn a commission for purchases using our links.
 Learn more.